yunai39/SimpleLdapBundle/README.markdown

 This Bundle doesn't need any databases, the password will not be registred anywhere.
 As it use the php_ldap extension, you can use ldaps (You will need to configure ldap on you own)

-SSL part of the lib isn't used yet and haven't been tested with Symfony
+SSL part of the lib isn't used (But fell free to test it)